 How to Extend Battery Shelf Life

-Although time is eventually the enemy of most batteries, there are a couple tricks you can use to extend the shelf life of your batteries.
+Although time is eventually the enemy of most batteries, there are a couple of tricks you can use to extend the shelf life of your batteries.
 The first (and simplest) method you can try is to store your batteries at a cool temperature.
 By storing your batteries at 50 degrees Fahrenheit or less, you can slow the aging process.

 Another way to extend battery shelf life is to use a battery maintainer to keep the power level as consistent as possible.
 These products are specifically designed to maximize battery life and some can even prevent sulfation through a process of active desulfation.